flexfinRTP/sapp-legal/TERMS_OF_SERVICE.md

 - We are not liable for any indirect, incidental, special, consequential, or punitive damages
 - We are not liable for any loss of data, revenue, profits, or opportunities
 - We are not liable for any personal injury or health issues
-- Our total liability shall not exceed the amount you paid for the App in the 12 months preceding the claim (maximum $59.88)

-### 8.4 No Refunds for Service Issues
-We are not responsible for:
-- Issues with Google Play billing or payment processing
-- Subscription charges if you failed to cancel
-- Loss of data due to device issues or user error
-- Interruptions in service due to maintenance or updates

-### 8.5 Health and Safety
+### 8.4 Health and Safety
-**CRITICAL:** We are not liable for any health-related decisions you make based on the App's tools or information.
-Always consult qualified healthcare professionals for health decisions.
+**CRITICAL:** We are not liable for any health-related or recovery-related decisions you make based on the App's tools or information.
+Always consult qualified healthcare professionals and addiction specialists for health and recovery decisions.

 ## 9. Intellectual Property